Winter service is an important part of Transport for Buckinghamshire's (TfB) maintenance work. It involves:

 These are the most important routes to keep everyone moving.
 The routes consist of 1405km of the county's A and B road network, about 44% of the total network.
 Which is a lot more than other local authorities grit.
 We will also treat secondary routes and Snow Routes which is the reduced network we revert to in times of very severe weather.

-When heavy snow occurs, the winter service may move to a 24hr working and we focus our limited resources on the County's most strategic routes (around 22% of the overall network).
-This round the clock operation will continue as long as the snow event persists (typically around 3 days) during which time only certain A and B roads will be gritted.
+When heavy snow comes, we may move to a 24hr and focus on the County's most strategic routes (around 22% of the overall network).
+This will continue as long as it snows (normally around 3 days) during which time only some A and B roads will be gritted.

-Once the snow has cleared the gritting operation reverts back to the precautionary routes as soon as possible.
+Once the snow has cleared, we go back to the precautionary routes as soon as possible.

 Classified roads which are not included in the primary salting network